Veterinary Clinical Pathologist

 Watford, United Kingdom

 We are a small, friendly diagnostic laboratory, and place a strong emphasis on client care and service quality.
 We are UKAS-accredited to the new ISO/IEC 17025:2017 standard, and provide diagnostic services in clinical pathology, microbiology and molecular biology.
-Our laboratory is staffed by highly trained, motivated and experienced biomedical scientists, two ACVP-trained veterinary clinical pathologists, an Internal Medicine Specialist, and an ECVM Diplomate.
+Our laboratory is staffed by highly trained, motivated and experienced biomedical scientists, and specialists in Clinical Pathology, Internal Medicine, and Microbiology.
 Our clients are predominantly first opinion companion animal clinics, and the workload is interesting and varied.

 This is an exciting time to join our expanding laboratory.
 We have recently grown our premises and laboratory teams.
 We plan to begin a resident training program in 2022 and are looking forward to extending our range of in-house testing.